-A birdhouse for this finch must have proper ventilation and drainage.
+A birdhouse for the house finch must have proper ventilation and drainage.
 The nest should stay dry at all times.
-Some homeowners have pairs of red finches that occupy their homemade birdhouse every year.
+Some homeowners have pairs of house finches that occupy their homemade birdhouses every year.
 It’s a pleasure to see them return in the springtime!

 What do red finches eat?
 These finches are herbivores eating seeds, fruit, flowers, and buds.
 They even include nectar in their diet.
 In fact, some homeowners with hummingbird feeders hung in the yard have observed red finches trying to drink from them!